SUI-Components/sui/packages/sui-ssr/README.md

     -C, --clean  Remove previous zip
     -h, --help   output usage information
     -A, --auth <username:password> Will build the express definition under authentication htpassword like.
-    -N, --outputFileName <outputFileName> A string that will be used to set the name of the output filename.
+    -O, --outputFileName <outputFileName> A string that will be used to set the name of the output filename.
 Keep in mind that the outputFilename will have the next suffix <outputFileName>-sui-ssr.zip
   Description:

   Examples: